wanze/AppTranslator/report/outline.md

 ## Android apps and internationalization
 Overview how i18n is handled in android apps.

-# PART II: SOLUTION
+# SOLUTION

-## Collect apps and extract translations
+## Data collection: Collect apps and extract translations
 How to extract and preprocess translations from APK files.
+Some statistics here on how much data was collected in different dimentions (number of apps, translations, languages, etc.)
+(top terms?)

-## Store translation data (Solr)
+## Data storage and access (Solr)
 Some words about the storage engine and the strategy how we stored translations.

-## Statistics about data
-Show some statistics: apps, top terms, languages etc. --> Does this belong to the appendix?

 ## Statistical Machine translation
 Short introduction to statistical MT